Vinai/groupscatalog2/app/code/community/Netzarbeiter/GroupsCatalog2/README.txt

 If you use Magento 1.5 or 1.4 please refer to the older extension which is linked to from this modules page on Magento Connect.

+If you use Magento 1.5 or 1.4 please refer to the older extension which is linked to from this modules page on Magento Connect.

 This rewrite not only cleans up the code base, it also adds several new features and improvements:
 - Configurable if you want to hide everything and select products and categories to show or vica versa.
 - Use of an index which means support of an unlimited customer groups without DB table hacks.